 If you’re concerned about the cost of a workers’ compensation payout, there’s one thing you can always do to protect yourself and your company: take safety regulations seriously and prevent work-related injuries in the first place.

 The state of Illinois has a list of work safety guidelines that are approved and monitored by the Occupational Safety and Health Administration (OSHA) on a federal level.
 Remaining in compliance with these regulations can help prevent your business from being subject to infraction fines.
-Putting safety first will also give your workers peace of mind in knowing that they are safe at work, and that you as a business owner care about their wellbeing.
+Putting safety first will also give your workers peace of mind in knowing that they are safe at work and that you as a business owner care about their well-being.

 Additionally, should one of your employees attempt to claim workers’ compensation for an injury that you believe is not related to their work, being able to prove to your insurance company that your workplace safety is airtight will help give you credibility as you fight a false claim.